SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 27 August, 2025
+### 📅 Thursday, 28 August, 2025
 ------
 ### Events
 ------
-Here are some significant events in U.S. history that occurred on August 27:
+Here are some notable events that have happened in the USA on August 28:

-- **1955**: "Cat on a Hot Tin Roof" premiered on Broadway.
-The play by Tennessee Williams starred Elizabeth Ashley, and it received critical acclaim and numerous future adaptations.

-- **1967**: The first "Resolution" of the Women's Liberation Movement was accepted gas an official part of the campaign pledges at the National Women’s Conference.
-This focused on the need for equality in economic and social
+- **1963: March on Washington for Jobs and Freedom**
+  - Approximately 250,000 people gathered in Washington, D.C.
+  - Martin Luther King Jr. delivered his famous "I Have a Dream" speech, advocating for civil rights and equality.

+- **1955: Emmett Till's Murder**
+  - Emmett Till, a 14-year-old African American boy, was abducted
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day. 🌟😊✨"
+"Radiate positivity🌟 and watch the world light up around you! 🌈✨"